JOIN US

 - Retain a minimum of 30 credits to apply (Sophomore, Junior, Senior)

-- If you are selected for an internship, you must provide proof you have registered, or have been accepted for enrollment in the semester or quarter prior to internship commencement
+- If you are selected, you must provide proof you have registered, or have been accepted for enrollment in the semester or quarter prior to internship commencement

 Awards and Benefits